 All students with motor vehicles must register them with the University parking services and purchase a parking permit sticker.
-Be advised that parking is often very difficult, so be sure to
+Be advised that parking is often very difficult, so be sure to allow time to locate a spot.

 Resident Students are issued stickers that assign them at all times to specific parking areas and lots according to their campus residence and are expected to remain parked in these designated areas during the academic day.